drbfraser/HHA-CommunityBasedRehabilitation/mobile/README.md

 -   How is it best to do hot-reloading?

 # Troubleshooting
+-   If running the app in a virtual device via Android Studio, note that `Logcat` (in the bottom left corner) can offer some very useful error messages than metro.
+This can greatly help with troubleshooting.

 -   After running `npm install` in the mobile/ folder, if you get an error for `EINTERGRITY` complaining about a SHA-512 mismatch, then it is likely that you need to re-run the `npm install cbr-common-1.0.0.tgz` command inside the mobile/ folder to trigger it updating the SHA-512 of our custom package building built on your machine.